School trust faces no confidence vote

 Leaders at Unison, GMB, the National Education Union and the Association of School and College Leaders say the trust has failed to listen to staff concerns.

-Jon Richards, Unison’s head of education, said: “AET is demonstrating a total lack of respect for staff.
+Jon Richards, Unison’s head of education, said: “The trust is demonstrating a total lack of respect for staff.

 “Its actions are a fundamental breach of trust.